antoinekllee/antoinekllee/README.md

 # Hey there! 👋

-My name is Antoine, an avid programmer currently immersed in the exciting world of indie game development! 🎮 I am deeply passionate about AI and full stack development, and I am always eager to explore new technologies and push the boundaries of what's possible.
+My name is Antoine, an avid programmer currently immersed in the exciting world of indie game development! 🎮 I am also deeply passionate about AI and full stack development, and always eager to explore new technologies and push the boundaries of what's possible.

 I love crafting experiences that can be shared with others- I'm currently working on a game called [Archesis](https://store.steampowered.com/app/2369930/Archesis/) under my indie game studio [Dynabox Games](https://www.dynaboxgames.com)!